-In deliberate fabrication cases, the filing of a criminal complaint usually immunizes the investigating officers "because it is presumed that the prosecutor filing the complaint exercised independent judgment in determining that probable cause for an accused's arrest exists at that time."
+Typically, in constitutional tort cases, the filing of a criminal complaint usually immunizes the investigating officers "because it is presumed that the prosecutor filing the complaint exercised independent judgment in determining that probable cause for an accused's arrest exists at that time."
 Caldwell v.
 City & Cnty. of San Francisco, 889 F.3d 1105, 1115 (9th Cir.
 2018) (quoting Smiddy v.
 Varney, 665 F.2d 261, 266 (9th Cir.
 1981), overruled on other grounds by Beck v.
 City of Upland, 527 F.3d 853, 865 (9th Cir.
 2008)).
-However, the presumption can be overcome if a plaintiff establishes that officers "either presented false evidence to or withheld crucial information from the prosecutor."
-Id. at 1116.
-At that point, "the analysis reverts back to a normal causation question" and the issue again becomes whether the constitutional violation caused the plaintiff's harm.
-Id.
+However, in deliberate fabrication cases, the presumption can be overcome if a plaintiff establishes that officers "either presented false evidence to or withheld crucial information from the prosecutor."
+Caldwell, 889 F.3d at 1116.
+At that point, "the analysis reverts back to a normal causation question" and the issue again becomes whether the fabricated evidence was the cause in fact and proximate cause of the plaintiff's injury.
+Id. at 1115-16.